Environmental education, or “EE”, isn’t just kids stuff.

 Bus “scholarships” are available to help defray transportation costs for schools coming to the Center for EE programs.
 Click on the school bus for more information.

 These on-the-water programs, taught by Cathy Techtmann-UW Extension Environmental Outreach Specialist, explore the culture, ecology, and importance of Lake Superior’s freshwater estuaries and coastal wetlands.
 Click here to paddle over to the Paddle the Pearls webpage for more details.
+These programs are available for students age 12 and above.
 For more information or reservations, contact Cathy at 715.561.2695 or firstname.lastname@example.org

 EE TOOLKIT– Resources for You